 Instructor: Robbie Ellis

 Robbie Ellis is a music director for improv and sketch in Chicago.
-He's worked for Second City on land and at sea, playing with touring companies and teaching music for improv and sketch at the Training Center in Chicago.
+He's worked for Second City on land and at sea, playing with touring companies and teaching music for improv and sketch in Chicago.
 He also performs and teaches with ComedySportz Chicago; and does music improv with Riff at iO Chicago and Storytown Children's Improv.
 Originally from Auckland, New Zealand, he's performed all over New Zealand and Australia, including a stint as Music Director of the New Zealand Improv Festival.
 Robbie also writes and performs comedy songs, composes concert music, and presents classical music radio on WFMT Chicago.

 Take the power back